Geoengineering the Global Climate: Pax Climatica?

-The Obama administration's commitment to re-engage the international community on climate change has kindled hopes that negotiations in Copenhagen later this year can hammer out a new agreement on combating global warming to succeed the expiring Kyoto Protocol.
+By David Michel - The Obama administration's commitment to re-engage the international community on climate change has kindled hopes that negotiations in Copenhagen later this year can hammer out a new agreement on combating global warming to succeed the expiring Kyoto Protocol.
 Yet regardless of the outcome in Denmark, building pressures on the climate system risk overwhelming developments in the diplomatic arena.
 World greenhouse gas (GHG) emissions now surpass the highest scenarios anticipated by the Intergovernmental Panel on Climate Change, and observed temperature changes to date are already climbing beyond their previously projected range, suggesting that the chance of significant negative impacts is appreciably higher than foreseen just a few years ago.

 Alarmed by this mounting danger, a growing number of analysts are urging policymakers to undertake the scientific and policy spadework necessary to prepare geoengineering measures against global warming.
 Geoengineering entails intentional, large-scale intervention in the mechanics of the climate system, either by removing greenhouse gases from the atmosphere or by reducing the solar radiation that reaches the Earth.
 Strategies in the first category include proposals to chemically filter CO2 from the air and sequester it underground or to fertilize the oceans with nutrients to encourage the growth of carbon absorbing phytoplankton.
 Strategies in the second category include launching space-based mirrors into orbit or injecting reflective particles into the stratosphere to block a portion of the incoming solar energy.